myshell-ai/AIlice/README.md

 - --**share** create a publicly shareable link for Ailice.
 (For security reasons, we have temporarily removed this feature.
 It will be re-enabled once more security measures are implemented in the UI.
 Please ensure that the services provided by app.py are not exposed to any untrusted networks)

-<a name="module-configuration"></a>
+<a name="configuring-extension-modules-and-mcp-servers"></a>
-### Module Configuration
+### Configuring Extension Modules and MCP Servers

 The configuration file of Ailice is named config.json, and its location will be output to the command line when Ailice is started.
-In this section, we will introduce how to configure the external interaction modules through the configuration file.
+In this section, we will introduce how to extend Ailice's external interaction capabilities through configuration file.

 In Ailice, we use the term "module" to specifically refer to components that provide functions for interacting with the external world.
 Each module runs as an independent process; they can run in different software or hardware environments from the core process, making Ailice capable of being distributed.
 We provide a series of basic module configurations in the configuration file required for Ailice's operation (such as vector database, search, browser, code execution, etc.).
-You can also add configurations for any third-party modules and provide their module runtime address and port after Ailice is up and running to enable automatic loading.
+You can also add configurations for new modules.
 Module configuration is very simple, consisting of only two items:

 ```json
   "services": {